-Live Science Demonstration Shows, Tours and Special Presentations:
+Live Science Demonstration Shows, Tours, Workshops & Special Presentations:

 Hands-on Science Carnival Activity Stations:

-American Medical Response — Talk to our EMT and explore the medical equipment inside a real ambulance.
+American Medical Response — "Beyond the Lights & Sirens" Talk to our EMT and explore the medical equipment inside a real ambulance.
 (All ages)

-Cheyenne Mountain Zoo — Meet and greet some of the favorite wild animals from our ZooMobile.
+Cheyenne Mountain Zoo — Meet our Zoo Educators and a few of your favorite animals from our ZooMobile.
+(All ages)

 Colorado Springs Astronomical Society — View astronomical objects from the roof with our cool telescopes.
 (All ages)